 Self-esteem is about liking yourself and who you are.
 This doesn’t mean being overconfident – just believing in yourself and knowing what you do well.

-Tell your child that you love her.
+The most important thing you can do to foster your child’s self-esteem is to tell your child that you love him.
 Say it often and for no reason other than to show you appreciate your child.

-Here are more tips for nurturing your child’s self-esteem.
+Here are some ideas for nurturing your child’s self-esteem through relationships:

 - Encourage your child to value being part of your family.
-One way to do this is by involving children in chores.
+One way to do this is by involving your child in chores.
 When everyone contributes to the smooth running of the household, you all feel important and valued.

 - Develop family rituals.
 These could include a story at bedtime, a special goodbye kiss or other ways of doing things that are special to your family.

-- Let your child help you with something, so that she feels useful.
-For example, your school-age child could help you set the table for dinner.
+- Let your child help you with something, so that he feels useful.
+For example, your preschooler could help you set the table for dinner.

 - Keep special reminders of your child’s successes and progress.
-You can go through them with your child and talk about your special memories, and the things she has achieved.
+You can go through them with your child and talk about your special memories, and the things he has achieved.

 Things that can damage children's self-esteem

-Messages such as ‘You are slow, naughty, a bully, a sook …’ say something bad about children as people.
-If a child does something you don’t like, it’s better to tell her what she could do instead.
+Messages that say something negative about children are bad for their self-esteem – for example, ‘You are slow, naughty, a bully, a sook …’.
+When children do something you don’t like, it’s better to tell them what they could do instead.
 For example, ‘You haven’t done your homework.
 You need to sit down now and finish your maths questions’.